rynorris/norris.dev/content/projects/nes/index.md

 Due to the magic of [wasm-pack](https://github.com/rustwasm/wasm-pack) I was able to compile the emulator core to wasm extremely quickly (after just a little refactoring), and had a fully functional web-based emulator in under a day's work.

 Here it is embedded below!
-(I think this only works on Chrome, haven't figured out why yet)
+This should work in Chrome and Firefox, but not IE/Edge or Safari due to their lack of support for `BigUInt64Array`.

 <figure>